The convexity radius of a Riemannian manifold: Construction of compact manifolds with arbitrarily small

 \begin{theorem}[Mal'cev] Every finitely generated linear group is residually finite. \end{theorem}

-If $M$ is compact and has a hyperbolic metric, then, for each $C > 0$, there exist only finitely many closed geodesics $\{ \gamma_1,\ldots,\gamma_k \}$ in $M$ of length at most $C$ (see Theorem 12.7.8 in \cite{Ratcliffe2006}).
+If $M$ is compact and has a hyperbolic metric, then, for each $C > 0$, there exist only finitely many non-trivial closed geodesics $\{ \gamma_1,\ldots,\gamma_k \}$ in $M$ of length less than twice $C$ (see Theorem 12.7.8 in \cite{Ratcliffe2006}).
 For each corresponding $[\gamma_i] \in \pi_1(M,q_i)$, there exists a normal subgroup $G_i$ of $\pi_1(M,q_i)$ of finite index such that $[\gamma_i] \not\in G_i$.
 Each $G_i$ is identified with a unique finite-index subgroup of $\pi_1(M,p)$ via conjugation by any path connecting $p$ to $q_i$.
 Letting $G = \cap_{i=1}^k G_i$, one obtains a finite-index normal subgroup of $\pi_1(M,p)$ that does not contain, up to conjugation, any of the $[\gamma_i]$.
-Therefore, all closed geodesics in the finite covering space $M_\ell = H^n / G$ have length greater than $\ell$.
-Since $r_c(M_\ell) = \infty$, an application of Corollary \ref{klingenberg corollary} proves the following result, which is well-known to hyperbolic geometers.
+Therefore, all non-trivial closed geodesics in the finite covering space $\tilde{M} = H^n / G$ have length at least twice $C$.
+Since $r_c(\tilde{M}) = \infty$, an application of Corollary \ref{klingenberg corollary} proves the following result, which is well known to hyperbolic geometers.

-\begin{lemma} For each $n \geq 2$ and $R > 0$, there exists a compact $n$-dimensional Riemannian manifold $M$ with a hyperbolic metric such that $\inj(M) \geq R$. \end{lemma}
+\begin{lemma} For each $n \geq 2$ and $C > 0$, there exists a compact $n$-dimensional Riemannian manifold $M$ that has constant sectional curvature $-1$ and satisfies $\inj(M) \geq C$. \end{lemma}

 It may now be shown that Gulliver's construction can produce compact manifolds $M$ of any dimension $n \geq 2$ with $\frac{r(M)}{\inj(M)}$ arbitrarily small.

 \begin{theorem} For each $n \geq 2$ and $\varepsilon > 0$, there exists a compact $n$-dimensional Riemannian manifold $M$ with $\frac{r(M)}{\inj(M)} < \varepsilon$. \end{theorem}